How to avoid burnout

 - How to utilise what you’ve learnt to create your own realistic wellbeing plan.

 Very useful and practical.
 The term ‘burnout’ is become as over-used as ‘wellbeing’ and ‘stress’.
-This course provides clarity on what the term ‘burnout’ means in reality ... with strategies to counter the effectsHeadteacher Support Service Counsellor
+This online course provides clarity on what the term ‘burnout’ means in reality ... with strategies to counter the effectsHeadteacher Support Service Counsellor

 The ‘How to avoid burnout’ live online course starts at 9.15am and runs until 4.00pm.
 (BST).